Understand how 401(k) fees could be affecting your retirement savings.

 Your employer is responsible for managing the fees associated with your 401(k) plan.
 Although you may not be able to change the fees, you can choose which funds to invest in.
 Depending on your plan’s investment lineup, you may be able to find similar choices with lower costs that fit your needs.

-When you leave an employer, you can decide whether to maintain your 401(k) account or roll it over to an IRA or your new employer’s 401(k) plan.
+When you leave an employer, you can decide whether to maintain your 401(k) or roll it over to an IRA or your new employer’s 401(k) plan.

-It may seem like you should simply pick the least expensive investment for your 401(k) account or IRA, especially if money is tight.
+It may seem like you should simply pick the least expensive investment for your 401(k) or IRA, especially if money is tight.
 But that’s not necessarily true.
 Higher expenses may be worthwhile to some investors if they see the potential for more growth or access to a more experienced investment manager.
 Only you can decide whether fees are reasonable given your goals, risk tolerance, and other factors.

 “Fees aren’t bad, in and of themselves,” Luber explained.
 “If you’re paying for a stretch limo and getting a stretch limo, that can be good.
 But if you’re paying for a stretch limo and getting a ride in a Checker cab, that’s not so good.”